RawTherapee/RawPedia/content/Local_Adjustments/index.md

   (positive values).
 Move this slider until you obtain a minimum Clipped Black point value.
 If no upstream processing has been performed, the first value to be retained will be Clipped Black point = -1.
+ - The 'Highlight reconstruction' method has a very strong impact on the White-point value. and therefore on the amplitude of the RGB data which will then be brought back into the interval [0.
+1].
+It seems obvious that the values ​​of Stretch factor (D), Local intensity (b), Symmetry point (SP) ... will be (depending on the action of the reconstruction process) profoundly impacted.

 ###### Associated Tooltips